Moodle-teamCSUSM/project-documentation/README.md

 ### Slack Info

 Note for Slack - You do not need to use your real name!
 We can make it fun and just use an alias!
 Your github will tell all (Just be consistent with your branch name and slack name!
-This will make it easy for the PM :) ) Click **_[here](https://sideproject-teamcsusm.slack.com/shared_invite/MTIxMjY0OTEyMDA1LTE0ODI4NjgxMjMtMzI1ZjhlYTk4OA)_** for the slack team invite.
+This will make it easy for the PM :) ) Email **[me](mailto:jstngoulet@me.com)** for the slack team invite.
 Only accept if you are interested!